May 13, 2020

-There is a mild-yet-rising distrust of social media, and it has naturally extended to brands using the platforms.
-We mentioned users are quick to spot thinly-veiled sales pitches, but they are also very aware of half-hearted or tone deaf efforts in general.
+There is a mild-yet-rising distrust of social media, which naturally extends to brands using the platforms.
+We mentioned that users quickly spot thinly veiled sales pitches, but they are also aware of general half-hearted or tone-deaf efforts.

-Don't strain yourself to be cool, trendy or hyper-relevant.
-In an almost textbook definition of backfiring, brands that misuse or poorly time their shot at the latest viral meme (or any other societal hot topic), can often end up in much worse shape than they were before.
+Don't strain yourself to be trendy or hyper-relevant.
+In an almost textbook definition of backfiring, brands that misuse or poorly time their shot at the latest viral meme (or any other societal hot topic) can often end up in much worse shape than before.

 And don't force humor, just as you won’t force your offers.
 In their Voice and Tone Guidelines, Mailchimp – a genuinely funny brand – says it perfectly:

-"Mailchimp has a sense of humor, so feel free to be funny when it’s appropriate and when it comes naturally to you.
-But don’t go out of your way to make a joke—forced humor can be worse than none at all.
+"Mailchimp has a sense of humor, so feel free to be funny when appropriate and when it comes naturally to you.
+But don’t go out of your way to make a joke—forced humor can be worse than none.
 If you’re unsure, keep a straight face."

-Across all channels, the data seem to point to one takeaway: The best your brand can be is relentlessly authentic to who you are.
+Across all channels, the data points to one takeaway: The best your brand can be is relentlessly authentic to who you are.

 Network Effects on Social Media

-Interesting and valuable content can scale exponentially – not linearly – through social networks.
-What starts as an organic post to your audience can be shared by users and broadcasted to their audience, and so on.
+Exciting and valuable content can scale exponentially – not linearly – through social networks.
+What starts as an organic post to your audience can be shared by users, broadcasted to their audience, and so on.

-While there is no recipe for viral content, you should stay keen to create content users would have an interest in sharing with their friends.
+While there is no recipe for viral content, you should stay keen to create content users would be interested in sharing with their friends.
 To start, reference the above list of reasons people use social.

 In developing your social media strategy and content, look to see which of those needs your content fulfills.
-Most viral, sharable content heavily impacts at least one of them.
+Most viral, shareable content heavily impacts at least one of them.

 Building Passive Awareness

-An additional network effect is the earned reach from users posting about your business.
-For instance, your social media accounts or your physical location can be tagged in content posted by customers, raising awareness in each of their individual networks.
+Another network effect is the earned reach from users posting about your business.
+For instance, your social media accounts or your physical location can be tagged in content posted by customers, raising awareness in their personal networks.

-Thus, a huge reason for an organic presence is to give your audience a place to do just that.
+Thus, a massive reason for an organic presence is to give your audience a place to do just that.

 Customer Experience on Social Media

-So why not give them the chance to solve problems and learn more from right where they are?
+So why not give them a chance to solve problems and learn more from right where they are?

 Social media as a customer experience tool comes down to being timely, personal, helpful, and human.

-- Timely – Answer questions, make replies, and show appreciation as soon as you're able.
+- Timely –Answer questions, reply, and show appreciation as soon as possible.